maxgrenderjones/streamutils/docs/api.rst

     :param n: How many items to return e.g. ``n=5`` will return 5 items
     :param fname: A filename from which to read the last ``n`` items (10 by default)
     :param encoding: The enocding of the file
-    :param tokens: Will be set by the chain
+    :param tokens: Stream of tokens to take the last few members of (i.e. not a list of filenames to take the last few lines of)
     :return: A list of the last ``n`` items

-.. py:function:: transform(transformation, tokens=None)

-    Applies a transformation function to each element of the stream

-    >>> from streamutils import *
-    >>> transform(lambda x: x.upper(), ['aeiou']) | write()
-    AEIOU

-    :param transformation: function to apply
-    :param tokens: list/iterable of objects

 .. py:function:: unique(tokens=None)